-- You don’t like the side effects that you’ve experienced.
+- You want to get off antidepressants because you don’t like the side effects that you’ve experienced.

 - You want something to heal the past, and find long term peace.

-- You don’t want your liver to process more than it needs to.
+- Or, you don’t want your liver to process more than it needs to.

 - You don’t like how it makes you feel.